 If you have already signed up for an SFL course via the National IAM website you will still need to contact our Membership Secretary using the email address:membership @ bam-members.org.uk.
 Bring all the copies of your paid SFL forms to your first Super Sunday.

 If in doubt, come along and check out one of our monthly, evening meetings.
-Details are on the right hand side of this page.
+Details are on the left hand side of this page.